-This Agreement is made this day of 20, by and between Clean Harbors Environmental Services, Inc., and affiliates, a Massachusetts corporation, with offices located at 42 Longwater Drive, P.O.
-Box 9149, Norwell, MA 02061-9149, ("Contractor") and , incorporated in , with its principal place of business at ("Customer").
+This Agreement is made this day of 20, by and corpora This Agreement is made thisday of20, by and veen Clean Harbors Environmental Services, Inc., and affiliates, a Massachusetts poration, with offices located at 42 Longwater Drive, P.O.
+Box 9149, Norwell, MA 02061-9, ("Contractor") and, with its principal place of business at, with its principal pl incorpo prated in V WHEREAS, Customer desires to engage Contractor t o provide such Services; an nd · · lish the terms and conditio ons other g ood and valuable consideration, the sufficiency and r receipt of which are hereby ARTIC CLE 1.
+Purpose 1.1 furnish Customer with certain Services in connecti 1.2 provide Services, bu t shall govern all orders for r Services efforts to respond to requests by Customer for Services.